tosin565/Credit-Card-Analysis/README.md

 # Credi Card Analysis (Using SQL, DAX and Power Bi)
 ## Project Overview
-This project aims to provide insight into the sales performance of a Credit Card company for a year.
+This project aims to provide insight into the performance of a Credit Card company for a year.
 By analyzing various aspect of the sales data.
 I identify trends, pattern and Other insight.
 ## Problem statement
 - Total Revenue
 - Avg Total Transaction Amount.